alexanderenrique/alexanderenrique.github.io/src/general/Today-I-Learned.md

 ## Learnings

+### 11/26/2025
+- Learned how the guages in the t bird work.
+They're just bimetallic springs.
+Lower resistance from sensor, more current flows through, more deflection of the spring, more movement of the pointer.

+### 11/25/2025
+- More about RS-485, it's the physical layer with the modbus protocol on top.

+### 11/21/2025
+- Learned about the RS-485 protocol, and how to use it to communicate with the ESP32s.
+- Learned about how LEDs operate on a fundamental level.
+The whole current not scaling linearly with voltage is a trip.
+- Learned about constant current dimming and how to use it to dim LEDs
+- Learned about RSENSE and how to use the external resistor to guide how much current the IC will push
+  - It isn't safe to set it to a high value and forget about it!
+You need to set it according to your current needs
+- Learned about inductors on constant current boards, and the internal frequency clock type deals.
+They all play together, so interesting.

 ### 11/07/2025
 -Learned that Web Socket Http, ModbusTCP and ProXr are all communications protocols, which I half knew, but I was able to decipher which protocol was being used by the standard port used on the SNSF interlocks.
 Probably.
 They can have differeent ports of course.